 Director, UCLA Afro Latin Jazz Orchestra

-Arturo O’Farrill, pianist, composer, and educator, was born in Mexico and grew up in New York City.
-He received his formal musical education at the Manhattan School of Music and the Aaron Copland School of Music at Queens College.
+ARTURO O’FARRILL, pianist, composer, and educator, was born in Mexico and grew up in New York City.
 Arturo’s professional career began with the Carla Bley Band and continued as a solo performer with a wide spectrum of artists including Dizzy Gillespie, Lester Bowie, Wynton Marsalis, and Harry Belafonte.

-In 2007, O’Farrill founded the Afro Latin Jazz Alliance as a not-for-profit organization dedicated to the performance, education, and preservation of Afro Latin music.
-Learn more about ALJA.
+In 2007, he founded the Afro Latin Jazz Alliance as a not-for-profit organization dedicated to the performance, education, and preservation of Afro Latin music.